-Remark: This is a special case when the input is read not from an external file but from a prompt.
+Remark: This program allows the input to be read not from an external file but from a prompt on screen.
 The output of this program will depend on whether the number that the user enters (which will be put into the variable "num1") is greater than 17.
 If the input is expected to be a string (such as "YES", "Joe Smith"), an "s" option has to be added to the command.
 For example, "name1 = input('Enter your surname', 's')".